 Note: In 0.5, smart search is now activated by default, and important changes have been done under the hood to refactor the code in order to read/write virtually any file format, as long as a wrapper is provided.

-Be in touch if you are interested by writing your own wrapper.
-A "garbage collector" mode has also been added, to help the user to get a qualitative feedback on the performance of the algorithm, estimating the number of missed spikes: spikes left unfitted during the fitting procedure can be collected, grouped by electrode (keep in mind that this is more for a debugging purpose, and those spikes are only an approximation).
+- Be in touch if you are interested by writing your own file wrapper to read/write a custom file format. - A "garbage collector" mode has also been added, to help the user to get a qualitative feedback on the performance of the algorithm, estimating the number of missed spikes: if collect_all in the [fitting] section is activated, spikes left unfitted during the fitting procedure can be collected, grouped by electrode (keep in mind that this is more for a debugging purpose, and those spikes are only an approximation). - A smart_select option is now available in the [clustering] section, that should considerably enhance the clustering for datasets with very low or very high firing rates.
+If feedback and some more quantitative benchmarks are positive, it may become the new default mode for clustering.
+You are welcome to give it a try